-- 3. Describe any mitigation/stipulation measures: Pursuant to the State of Montana/ National Park Service Compact, the Applicant will install a totalizing water use meter provided by the Department to measure the total volume of water used.
-The Applicant will report this volume to the Montana Bureau of Mines and Geology annually. - 4.
-Description and analysis of reasonable alternatives to the proposed action, including the no action alternative, if an alternative is reasonably available and prudent to consider: If the Applicant is not allowed to divert water from the existing well, they may not be able to supply their home with water for domestic purposes.
-Since the property is located in a rural region, they may not be able to connect to a municipal system, but they may be able to haul water in.
-The no action alternative would be to not divert water from the well, which could leave the Applicant's house without domestic water.
-If the Applicant is not allowed to divert water from their well for lawn and garden purposes, they could haul water in to water their lawn and garden.
-The no-action alternative would be not to water their lawn.
+3. Describe any mitigation/stipulation measures:

+Pursuant to the State of Montana/ NPS Compact, the Applicant will install a totalizing water use meter provided by the Department to measure the total volume of water used.
+The Applicant will report this volume to the Montana Bureau of Mines and Geology annually.

+4. Description and analysis of reasonable alternatives to the proposed action, including the no action alternative, if an alternative is reasonably available and prudent to consider:

+If the Applicant is not allowed to divert water from the existing well, they may not be able to supply their home with water for domestic or lawn and garden purposes, they will not be able to supply their home with water for domestic or lawn and garden purposes.
+Since the property is located in a rural region, they cannot connect to municipal system, but they may be able to haul water in.

-PART III.
+Part III.
 Conclusion

-- 1. Preferred Alternative: The preferred alternative is to obtain a water right permit to use the drilled well. - 2 Comments and Responses: None at this time. - 3.
+- 1. Preferred Alternative: The preferred alternative is to obtain a water right permit to use the drilled well. - 2.
+Comments and Responses: None at this time. - 3.
 Finding: